Neo-Confucianism: In Korea

 But neo-Confucianism became so dogmatic in a relatively rapid time that it prevented much needed socioeconomic development and change, and led to internal divisions and criticism of many new theories regardless of their popular appeal.
 For instance, Wang Yangming's theories, which were popular in the Chinese Ming dynasty, were considered heresy and severely condemned by Korean neo-Confucianists.
 Furthermore, any annotations on Confucian canon different from Zhu Xi were excluded.
-Under Joseon, the newly emerging ruling class called Sarim (사림, 士林) also split into political factions according to their diversity of neo-Confucian views on politics.
+Under Joseon, the newly emerging ruling class called Sarim also split into political factions according to their diversity of neo-Confucian views on politics.
 There were two large factions and many subfactions.

 During the Japanese invasions of Korea (1592–1598), many Korean neo-Confucian books and scholars were taken to Japan and influenced Japanese scholars such as Fujiwara Seika and affected the development of Japanese neo-Confucianism.

 In Japan

 In Vietnam

 In 1070, emperor Lý Thánh Tông opened first Confucius university in Hanoi named Văn Miếu.
 The Lý, Trần court expanded the Confucianism influences in Vietnamese Mandarin through year examinations, continued the model of Tang dynasty until being annexed by the Ming invaders in 1407.
 In 1460, emperor Lê Thánh Tông of Lê dynasty adopted Neo-Confucianism as Đại Việt's basic values.